-How voice payment technology works, how many people use it and is it really a revolution in banking that will change the future?
+How does voice payment technology works, how many people use it, and is it a revolution in banking that will change the future?

 Have you heard about Connected Customers?
 People who are continually linked to information flows and services via smartphones, wearable devices, social networks.
-They need just-in-time response from everything that is digital around them.
+They need a just-in-time response from everything digital around them.
 And Connected Banking?
-Connected banking means better customer experience because of closer relations between customers and banks, higher level of trust and openness.
-Being connected is mindset that make banks reimagine what services they are offering and whether their input is enough for clients.
-In such a way, new services appear and banking sector begins to apply AI, use voice technology not only to satisfy their clients needs but also to stand out and follow a socially responsible way of serving.
-They work not only to provide services and receive payments, but help, support and recommend.
-The example of country which pays a lot attention to it is Australia, an active contributor to digitization of the financial industry and wiring the country with technologies.
+Connected banking means better customer experience because of closer relations between customers and banks, a higher level of trust, and openness.
+Being connected is a mindset that makes banks reimagine what services they are offering and whether their input is enough for clients.
+In such a way, new services appear and the banking sector begins to apply AI, use voice technology in banking not only to satisfy their clients’ needs but also to stand out and follow a socially responsible way of serving.
+They work not only to provide services and receive payments but to help, support, and recommend.
+An example of a country, which pays a lot of attention to it is Australia, an active contributor to the digitization of the financial industry and wiring the country with technologies.

-That’s why technology in the financial industry is first and foremost helpful hand for clients.
-In the client oriented society development and improvement is made for clients.
-Banks which are gone through technology changes will experience benefits, good reputation and more clients.
+That’s why technology in the financial industry is the first and foremost helpful hand for clients.
+In a client-oriented society, developments and improvements are made for clients.
+Banks that are going through technology changes will experience benefits, a good reputation, and more clients.

 How do voice recognition technology change banks?

-What for do people purchase autonomous voice assistants?
-One of the most frequent functions assistant perform for owners are:
+What do people purchase autonomous voice assistants for?
+One of the most frequent functions these assistants perform for owners is:

 - searching quick facts

 - asking for directions